vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

     make
     sudo make install

-and then make an ssh connection on the client as
+and then make an ssh connection on the client side by executing a command similar to

 .. code-block:: shell